damla-jpg/yacy_cf_backend/README.md

 4. Run ``` docker-compose up ```
 5. In your browser go to ``` localhost:4000 ```

-## Setup Instructions For Testing The Backend Only
+## Setup Instructions For Testing The Backend Only (if you don't want to use Docker Compose)

 ### 1. Clone the Repository